-The original Rubik's cube is the 3x3 cube.
-So I think you either already know how to solve a 3x3 cube
+The original Rubik's Cube is a 3x3 cube.
+So I think that you either already know how to solve a 3x3 cube

-or you will learn how to solve a 3x3 cube, but you start from here because you think a 2x2 is easier.
+or you will learn how to solve a 3x3 cube, but you start here thinking that a 2x2 cube is easier.

-If you already know how to solve a classic 3x3 Rubik's cube, well, you will know how to solve a 2x2 in
+If you already know how to solve a classic 3x3 Rubik's Cube, then you will also know how to solve a 2x2 if you realize that

 A 2x2 cube is a 3x3 cube with only corners!

 If you do not know how to solve a 3x3 cube, I suggest you start from there.
-However, if you just want to know how to solve a 2x2 cube and do not care about the 3x3, follow the steps below, and you'll be able to solve it in no time.
+However, if you just want to know how to solve a 2x2 cube and do not care about the 3x3 cube, follow the steps below and you will be able to solve it in no time.

 Our first step is to make the white layer, but not only that.
-We also need to make sure that the colors on the sides are right.
+We also have to make sure that the colors on the sides are correct.
 We do not need any formula for this step.
-Practice, you will find the way.
+Just practice and you will find the way.

-Now we rotate the cube 180 degrees so the white layer is on the bottom.
+Now we rotate the cube 180 degrees so that the white layer is at the bottom.

-Let's turn the cube left or right so that the yellow color is on a up-back-right or up-back-left position and make sure that
+Let's turn the cube left or right so that the yellow color is on a back-right or back-left position and make sure that

-there is a color yellow on the back-layer (See the figures below).
+there is a yellow color on the back-layer.

 Here we have two cases: